nedix/detoxify-flask-docker/README.md

 ### 2. Request toxicity information

-This command sends a HTTP request that classifies the toxicity of a text message.
+The following command sends a HTTP request that classifies the toxicity of a text message.

 ```shell
 curl '127.0.0.1:8080?text=foobar'